KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 }
 ```

-Both `dxc` and `slangc` will automatically add the DebugPrintf instructions
+Both `dxc` and `slangc` will automatically add the Debug Printf instructions

 ## Recommendations